RonenNess/Iguina/readme.md

 Return pixel color from a texture id and source offset in texture.
 This method is used by color picker entities.
 If you don't use them, you can just return a constant value from this method.

+### `Point?
+FindPixelOffsetInTexture(string textureId, Rectangle sourceRect, Color color, bool returnNearestColor)`

+Return pixel offset from a texture id and source rectangle that matches the given color.
+This method is used by color picker entities to set value from Color.
+If you don't need it, you can just return null from this method.

 ## Input Provider

 The Input Provider class (`Iguina.Drivers.IInputProvider`) is responsible to pass user input to the UI system.
 This includes mouse, keyboard, and text typing input.